Quantum and Classical Query Complexities for Generalized Simon's Problem: Exact quantum query complexity for the generalized Simon's problem

-\begin{definition} Suppose $A$ is an algorithm that distinguishes the generalized Simon's problem of error bounded by $\epsilon\le \frac{1}{2}$, for $0\leq d \leq n $, and $D=2^d$, and let $Q_n(D)$ be the probability that $A$ accepts $f$ when $f$ is chosen uniformly at random among the functions from $G$ to $E$ hiding a subgroup of $G$ with order $D$.
+\begin{proposition} Suppose $\cal A$ is an algorithm computing the generalized Simon's problem with error bounded by $\epsilon\le \frac{1}{2}$.
+For $0\leq d \leq n $, $D=2^d$, let $Q_n(D)$ be the probability that $\cal A$ accepts $f$ when $f$ is chosen uniformly at random among the functions from $G$ to $E$ hiding a subgroup of $G$ with order $D$.
 If we denote by $X_D$ the set of functions hiding a subgroup of order $D$, then we have: